paddor/crypto_box/README.md

 size).
 This makes the speed and size overheads negligible and still allows a tiny memory foot print.

-Schematically, output from `lock_box` will look like this:
+Schematically, the output of `lock_box` will look like this:
 ```
 +-----------------------+----------------------------------------------------+
 |    nonce (24 bytes)   |                  one or more chunks                |